 Operating from New York, Tai is global co-head of international arbitration and trade.
 In addition, he splits his time in the Singapore office, where Tai is co-managing partner.

-He is one of very few leading lawyers who have been recognized as a top arbitration practitioner and trial lawyer in North and South America and in Asia, including by Who’s Who Legal, Chambers Global (2016-2023), Chambers USA (2015-2022), Euromoney, Benchmark Litigation, American Lawyer, Asia Legal, and as a Law360 2023 “International Arbitration MVP.”
+He is one of very few leading lawyers who have been recognized as a top arbitration practitioner and trial lawyer in North and South America and in Asia, including by Who’s Who Legal, Chambers Global (2016-2023), Chambers USA (2015-2023), Euromoney, Benchmark Litigation, American Lawyer, Asia Legal, and as a Law360 2023 “International Arbitration MVP.”

 The global press seeks Tai out to comment on international issues, including: CNN, Wall Street Journal, Reuters, Bloomberg, New York Times, Financial Times, South China Morning Post, Al-Jazeera America, Singapore Straits Times, Singapore Business Times, and Nikkei Asia.

 Tai is a board member of the Smithsonian Institute’s National Museum of Asian Art and the Frick Collection.
 He is co-founder of the Cheng-Harrell Institute for Global Affairs and has served as vice president of the American Society of International Law.
-He is also an elected fellow of the College of Commercial Arbitrators, The American Law Institute, and the Foreign Policy Association, and is a member of the Court of Commercial Arbitration of the Kingdom of Saudi Arabia.
+He is also an elected fellow of the College of Commercial Arbitrators, the American Law Institute, the Foreign Policy Association, and is a member of the Court of Commercial Arbitration of the Kingdom of Saudi Arabia.